JoeyNiestroy/Ordinal-Classification-Penalty/README.md

 ## Overview

 In traditional classification tasks, the model is typically trained with a Cross-Entropy loss function, while this approach works well, it treats each class independently without incorporating any additional structure or inter-class relationships.
-In practice ordinal predictions have underperformed with this base approach, see CORN loss and similar approaches for how researchers have tried to combat this issue.
+In practice ordinal predictions have underperformed with this base approach, see CORN loss and siTraining complete.
+R^2 Score for Age: 158.8661milar approaches for how researchers have tried to combat this issue.
 Below is the approach I've designed for this issue